chisedotdev/livechat/README.md

     ```

 2. **Set up the database:**
-   - Create a MySQL database named `livechat`.
+   - The application will automatically create the `livechat` database and the necessary tables upon first run.
-   - Update your database credentials in `app/models/Database.php`.
+   - Ensure your database credentials are correct in `.env.php`.

 3. **Install Node.js dependencies:**
     ```bash